stolostron/compute-operator/README.md

 cm enable component managedserviceaccount-preview cm get components #to verify
 ```
-## Ensure you are logged in to the AppStudio cluster
+## Ensure you are logged in to the controller cluster

 ```bash
 oc cluster-info